 What to avoid with measles?

-- Contact with others: Strict isolation is paramount to prevent spreading the highly contagious virus.
+- Contact with others: Strict isolation is essential.
+This prevents the spread of the highly contagious virus.

 - Aspirin for children: As stated, keep away from it because of the risk of Reye’s syndrome.